 Wouldn’t it be great if the grout could stay perfectly white?
 Certainly, but we all know that’s not what happens.
 Grout seems to be a grime magnet, keeping dust, spills and soap scum, which causes discolouration.
-Like that’s not enough, but mould also favours grouted areas because of the moisture trapped in it.
-Seems like a lot to tackle, but the good news is that with just a little bit of elbow grease and the right grout cleaners, all of it can disappear very fast.
+Like that’s not enough, but mould also favours grouted areas because of the moisture trapped in them.
+It seems like a lot to tackle, but the good news is that all of it can disappear very fast with just a little bit of elbow grease and the right grout cleaners.

-Simply put, grout is a fluid form of concrete, that helps to fill gaps.
+Simply put, grout is a fluid form of concrete that helps to fill gaps.
 In homes, grout is mostly found between tiles either in the kitchen or bathroom, which are used daily.
-As high-traffic areas, it is no surprise that the grout can become dirty very fast, especially on the floor tiles and those in proximity to kitchen appliances, the shower, toilet, tub, etc.
+In high-traffic areas, it is no surprise that the grout can become dirty very fast, especially on the floor tiles and those in proximity to kitchen appliances, the shower, toilet, tub, etc.

-Do not worry, though, because there is a cleaning solution even for the heavily-stained grout.
-You can find it below, along with some other grout cleaning recipes, which can be used for mildly affected grout or just for general maintenance.
+Do not worry, though, because there is a cleaning solution even for the heavily stained grout.
+You can find it below, along with some other grout cleaning recipes, which you can use for mildly affected grout or just for general maintenance.

 While it may be very unpleasant, cleaning grout isn’t that tricky.
-It actually all comes down to choosing the right cleaning method to use.
-Regardless whether you decide to try a natural grout cleaner recipe or use a commercial cleaning product, remember to prepare the area by wiping all dust from the tiles and grout with a damp cloth.
+It all comes down to choosing the suitable cleaning method to use.
+Whether you decide to try a natural grout cleaner recipe or use a commercial cleaning product, remember to prepare the area by wiping all dust from the tiles and grout with a damp cloth.

 Cleaning grout with baking soda & vinegar

-A popular grout cleaning solution, this recipe can help you get rid of mild staining, as well as refresh the area from time to time.
+A popular grout cleaning solution, this recipe can help you get rid of mild staining and refresh the area from time to time.

 - Start by preparing the vinegar solution.
 Mix 1:1 warm water and vinegar in the spray bottle.